- Georgia State University - Advisor:

 find high-contrast ratio companions.
 These speckle imaging algorithms allow for higher

 contrast ratio retrieval compared standard speckle interferometric techniques.
-Other software
+My other research

 interest lie in studying calculating stellar parameters, doing interferometric image